Song of Songs: Christianity

 The literal subject of the Song of Songs is love and sexual longing between a man and a woman, and it has little (or nothing) to say about the relationship of God and man; in order to find such a meaning it was necessary to turn to allegory, treating the love that the Song celebrates as an analogy for the love between God and Church.
 The Christian church's interpretation of the Song as evidence of God's love for his people, both collectively and individually, began with Origen.
 Saint Gregory of Nyssa wrote fifteen Homilies on the Song of Songs, which are considered the pinnacle of his biblical exegesis.
 In them, he compares the bride to the soul and the invisible groom to God: the finite soul is incessantly reaching out towards the infinite God and remains continually disappointed in this life due to the failure to achieve ecstatic union with the beloved, a vision which enraptures and can be achieved fully and perfectly only in life after death.
 Similarly, following the allegoric interpretation of Ambrose of Milan, Saint Augustine of Hippo stated that the Song of Songs represents the wedding between Jesus Christ and the Catholic Church, pure and virgin, within an ascetic context.

-However, going against the prevailing opinion, Theodore of Mopsuestia, influenced by the School of Antioch, interpreted the Song of Songs literally, understanding it as an erotic poem written by Solomon to the daughter of Pharaoh.
-But, since the allegorical view was so predominant, his interpretation was condemned at the Second Council of Constantinople.
-As a result, his writings on this book were lost, and only his literalist position is known, which would later (from the 18th century onwards) become predominant among biblical scholars.
+However, going against the prevailing opinion, Theodore of Mopsuestia, influenced by the School of Antioch, interpreted the Song of Songs only literally, understanding it as an erotic poem written by Solomon to the daughter of Pharaoh.
+Since the allegorical view was so predominant, his interpretation was condemned at the Second Council of Constantinople.
+Theodore's writings on this book were lost, and only his literalist position is known, which would later (from the 18th century onwards) become predominant among biblical scholars.

 Over the centuries the emphases of interpretation shifted, first reading the Song as a depiction of the love between Christ and Church, the 11th century adding a moral element, and the 12th century understanding of the Bride as the Virgin Mary, with each new reading absorbing rather than simply replacing earlier ones, so that the commentary became ever more complex.

-These theological themes are not found explicitly in the poem, but they come from a theological reading.
-Nevertheless, what is notable about this approach is the way it leads to conclusions not found in the overtly theological books of the Bible.
-Those books reveal an abiding imbalance in the relationship between God and man, ranging from slight to enormous; but reading Songs as a theological metaphor produces quite a different outcome, one in which the two partners are equals, bound in a committed relationship.
+The Church of Jesus Christ of Latter-day Saints

+The Church of Jesus Christ of Latter-day Saints includes the book in its standard works, but regards it as "not inspired" in Joseph Smith's Bible translation.